Cam Ranh Base: USAF withdrawal and South Vietnamese use of Cam Ranh Air Base

 Beginning on 1 January 1972, the 483d Tactical Airlift Wing phased down its activities, and active flying ended by 31 March.
 The unit was inactivated and Cam Ranh Air Base was turned over to the South Vietnamese government on 15 May 1972, ending USAF use of the facility.

 After the turnover to the South Vietnamese the base was largely abandoned.
 It was, quite simply, much too big for the Vietnamese to use.
 The base was slowly looted for its usable equipment, such as air conditioners, desks, refrigerators, and other furniture along with windows, doors and corrugated tin roofs from the buildings left by the Americans, leaving what could be categorized as a deteriorating ghost town of abandoned buildings.

-The Republic of Vietnam Air Force (RVNAF) used the airfield as a storage facility for many of their A-1 Skyraiders, while their replacement jet F-5s and A-37s were used in operations against the People's Army of Vietnam (PAVN) from other, smaller bases.
+The Republic of Vietnam Air Force (RVNAF) used the airfield as a storage facility for many of their A-1 Skyraiders, while their replacement jet F-5s and A-37s were used in operations against the PAVN from other, smaller bases.

 On 3 April 1975 the PAVN 10th Division advanced on Cam Ranh Bay and despite scattered resistance from the Army of the Republic of Vietnam and RVNAF airstrikes by 14:00 they had captured the entire base area.

 Soviet and Russian use of Cam Ranh facilities

 In 1979, the Soviet Union started leasing the base rent-free from Vietnam under a 25-year leasing treaty.
 The base, aside from serving as a communications and signal-intelligence collection centre, eased Soviet logistical support of its naval forces that were deployed in the South China Sea and the Indian Ocean.
 The base was especially important given the nature of the Soviet Union's Pacific bases in the Far East, which, unlike the warm-water Cam Ranh Base, were restricted to various degrees due to ice.
 The first Soviet naval ships arrived at the base in March 1979.
 In addition to the two piers, the Soviets added five more, as well as building two dry docks, installations to admit nuclear submarines, fuel and weapons storage facilities, and barracks.
 Under Soviet administration, Cam Ranh became its largest naval base for forward deployment outside the Warsaw Pact.
 Some 20 ships were berthed daily at the base, along with six attack submarines.

-In addition, Soviet Naval Aviation (A-VMF) stationed MiG-23 fighters, Tu-16s, Tu-95s, and Tupolev Tu-142 maritime reconnaissance aircraft at Cam Ranh Air Base.
-From 1982 to 1989, the 169th Guards Mixed Aviation Regiment, Soviet Naval Aviation, flew Tupolev Tu-16 and Tu-16K tankers (1st Squadron); Tupolev Tu-95RTS and Tu-142M were flown 1982-1993 with the regiment's 2nd Squadron; and MiG-23MLD, late 1984-1989 (3rd Squadron).
+In addition, Soviet Naval Aviation (A-VMF) stationed MiG-23 fighters, Tupolev Tu-16s, Tupolev Tu-95s, and Tupolev Tu-142 maritime reconnaissance aircraft at Cam Ranh Air Base.
+From 1982 to 1989, the 169th Guards Mixed Aviation Regiment, Soviet Naval Aviation, flew Tu-16 and Tu-16K tankers (1st Squadron); Tu-95RTS and Tu-142M were flown 1982–1993 with the regiment's 2nd Squadron; and MiG-23MLD, late 1984–1989 (3rd Squadron).
 From November 1986 to December 1993 the regiment reported directly to the Soviet Pacific Fleet.
 During the 1980s many Tokyo Express flights went to and from the base, sometimes violating Japanese airspace.